 About The Program

-The staff of the Columbia WHO CC and its affiliates deliver postgraduate educational programs that prepare clinicians and researchers to advance the field of global mental health, develop training programs that build capacity for research and clinical care in low- and middle-income countries, conduct basic and applied research with global relevance, advance community awareness and understanding of mental illness, and advocate for human rights of people with mental illness.
-Each of these activities work towards the goal of reducing the burden of mental illness worldwide.
+Staff at the Columbia WHO CC and its affiliates deliver postgraduate educational programs that prepare clinicians and researchers to advance the field of global mental health, develop training programs that build capacity for research and clinical care in low- and middle-income countries, conduct basic and applied research with global relevance, advance community awareness and understanding of mental illness, and advocate for human rights of people with mental illness.

-Clinic-based studies are conducted through the network of collaborating International Field Study Centers (IFSC) that have been appointed by WHO.
-Located around the world, the IFSCs provide the foundation for conducting field studies that evaluate the ICD-11 recommendations in clinical practice across a range of cultural contexts.
+Clinic-based studies were conducted through the network of collaborating International Field Study Centers (IFSC) appointed by WHO.
+Located in 14 countries around the world, representing all WHO global regions, the IFSCs participated in field studies to evaluate the ICD-11 diagnostic guidelines with real patients in the types of clinical settings in which the guidelines are intended to be applied.
+All IFSC studies were conducted in the local language of that country, in a wide range of cultural contexts.

-The Columbia WHO CC is leading the development of a systematic training program aimed at providing clinicians with the knowledge and competencies required to effectively implement the ICD-11.
-Online trainings units have been developed on a web-based learning platform and are currently being piloted and refined based on feedback from members of WHO’s Global Clinical Practice Network.
+More specifically, the Columbia WHO CC is leading the development of a systematic web-based online training program aimed at providing clinicians with the knowledge and competencies required to effectively implement the ICD-11.
+Training units are currently being piloted and refined based on feedback from members of WHO’s Global Clinical Practice Network.
 Once finalized, the online training course will be made available to clinicians around the world.

 Impact of COVID-19 Pandemic on Mental Health Treatment and Mental Health Professionals